Nicholas Chiorazzi

-Nicholas Chiorazzi, physician and researcher, is the head of the Karches Center for Chronic Lymphocytic Leukemia Research at The Feinstein Institute for Medical Research in Manhasset, NY.
+Nicholas Chiorazzi is a physician and researcher from the United States.
+He is the head of the Karches Center for Chronic Lymphocytic Leukemia Research at the Feinstein Institute for Medical Research in Manhasset, New York.

 Education

 Nicholas Chiorazzi received his M.D. from Georgetown University School of Medicine and completed four years of internal medicine training in the Cornell Cooperating Hospitals program at North Shore University Hospital and Memorial Sloan-Kettering Cancer Center.
 He is also trained in Rheumatology and Allergy-Clinical Immunology.

 Academic appointments

-Chiorazzi was a research fellow in immunology at Harvard University in the department of Baruj Benacerraf, M.D., who a few years later shared the Nobel Prize in Physiology or Medicine.
-Chiorazzi then worked with Henry G. Kunkel at The Rockefeller University.
-He spent his time there studying human B cells in normal and disease settings.
-In 1987, Chiorazzi was appointed Chief of the a newly created Division of Rheumatology & Allergy-Clinical Immunology at North Shore University Hospital.
+Chiorazzi was a research fellow in immunology at Harvard University in the department of Baruj Benacerraf.
+He then worked with Henry G. Kunkel at Rockefeller University, studying human B cells in normal and disease settings.
+In 1987, Chiorazzi was appointed head of the newly created Division of Rheumatology & Allergy-Clinical Immunology at North Shore University Hospital.
 In 2000, he was appointed as the first director and CEO of the Feinstein Institute for Medical Research, a position he held until January 2006.
 Chiorazzi is a Professor of Medicine and Cell Biology at the Albert Einstein College of Medicine.
 He is also head of the Karches Center for Chronic Lymphocytic Leukemia Research at The Feinstein Institute for Medical Research.